Table of Contents

 The lateral and medial wall are formed by the meningeal dura.

 The interior of the sinus is separated into caverns or spaces by trabeculae.
-These trabeculae are less prominent in the living than in cadavers.
-The sinus is called cavernous sinus due to its cavernous appearance in cadavers when its cavity collapses and the nerves and arachnoid granulations in its walls encroach into the cavity.
+These trabeculae are less prominent in the living organism than in cadavers.
+The sinus is called cavernous due to its cavernous appearance in cadavers when its cavity collapses and the nerves and arachnoid granulations in its walls encroach into the cavity.

 The cavernous sinus is a true dural venous sinus and not a venous plexus.
 It is clinically important because of its location, its close relationship to several cranial nerves and the internal carotid artery, and the complex of veins without valves which drain from and to the paired cavernous sinuses.

 Location of the Cavernous Sinus

 It is located in the middle cranial fossa, on either side of the sella turcica or pituitary fossa and the body of the sphenoid at the base of the skull.
-Usually, the paired cavernous sinuses are placed superolateral to the sphenoid or the posterior ethmoid sinuses and posterior to the optic chiasma.
+Usually, the paired cavernous sinuses are situated superolateral to the sphenoid or the posterior ethmoid sinuses and posterior to the optic chiasma.